X

 1. Start onions from seed or onion plants (not onion sets)

 Tired of onions bolting?
-This first tip for how to grow onions will help you successfully grow onions more than any other tip I can share.
+This first tip for growing onions will help you grow them more successfully than any other tip I can share.
 Remember to start onions from seed or onion plants (not onion sets) if you remember nothing else in this article

 Do not plant from onion sets.
 An onion set (looks like a miniature onion) has dried out and is already experiencing stress – it believes it needs to produce seeds or bolt.
 Once it begins growing, it often sends up a flowering stalk rather than bulbing and becoming a big beautiful onion.